 Patty & Bun

 Patty & Bun has been an incredibly popular burger joint with multiple branches all across London.
 They have started to cater to halal options over the last few years and now serve halal chicken & lamb across all branches and also have halal beef for their Bond Street, Carnaby, Soho, and Liverpool Street branches.
-We recommend the Ari Gold Cheeseburger where the beef patty was oozing umami and incredibly juicy to taste, and complete with cheese, lettuce, tomato, pickled onions, ketchup, smoky mayo, and brioche bun.
+We recommend the Ari Gold Cheeseburger where the beef patty was juicy to taste, complete with cheese, lettuce, tomato, pickled onions, ketchup, smoky mayo, and brioche bun.
 You can read our full review for Patty & Bun here.

 True to its name, Proper Burger makes a proper good burger.
 We tried them at the Eid Festival in Westfield and were quite impressed with their Proper Beef Smash Burger!
-They have been one of the original halal burger joints in London and maintained their high standards well over the years.
+They have been one of the original halal burger joints in London and maintained its high standards well over the years.
 A series of their Aberdeen Angus Beef Burgers aside, they also make a mean BBB fried chicken burger, featuring buttermilk chicken, blue cheese & buffalo sauce.

 Nanny Bill’s started out as a street food venture from a home kitchen in North London, in homage to Grandma Bill and the cafe she ran in the 70’s & 80’s.
 It has become one of the top favourite burgers in London, especially with their gravy-drenched Dalston Dip Burger that’s so lip-smackingly delicious!
 You can, of course, order other burgers and get a pot of gravy on the side for extra as well.
 Other than burgers, you must also try out their mac & cheese croquettes, which are a signature of theirs too.